bridgetwes/unbox-copyright/readme.txt

 e.g.

 1. Upload the plugin files to the `/wp-content/plugins/unbox-copyright` directory.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Add the block where you want your copyright line to appear.
+4. Enter your copyright line.
+5. If you want the year to auto update, replace the year in your copyright line with [current year].
+If you want to use the Site's Name, found in Settings -> General in your copyright line, replace the site name with [site name].
+Both replacements will auto update when either change.

 == Frequently Asked Questions ==